sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 	![](./images/cipdemo/ace-copy-api-key.jpg)

 1. On the Developer Image, open a Terminal session.
 Note that you will be signed in as _student_, and be in directory _/home/student/_.
 1. Change to working directory  _/home/student/generateSecret_.
-This directory contains a tool called  _generateSecret.sh_, which will generate the Secret you need.
+This directory contains a tool called  _generatesecret.sh_, which will generate the Secret you need.
 It also contains some files that form input into that tool.
 This directory now also has your renamed PEM file (**truststore-escert.crt**) in it, which also forms input into the tool.
 1. Use either `gedit setdbparms.txt` or `vi setdbparms.txt` to edit the **_setdbparms.txt_** file.
     - Replace the characters `<over-write with API Key>` with the API key that you copied to the clipboard a moment ago.
 Note that this must be done accurately, otherwise the connection from ACE to Event Streams will not work.
 The content of the file should look like this:
  ```